![]() |

 and recognized among your peers as the Volunteer of the Year.
 It

-is the highest honor that this Association bestows upon a solid waste
+is the highest honor that this Association bestows upon a solid

-authority volunteer member.
+waste authority volunteer member.
 This

 years recipient grew up during the great depression and this

 experience planted the seed of “reuse, make do, or do without.”
+Lack

-instilled the principals of participation, cooperation and helping
+principals of participation, cooperation and helping one’s

 this volunteers’ earlier years, summers away from college were spent

-volunteering time to work in a state park restaurant and making cotton
+volunteering time to work in a state park restaurant and making

-clothing.
-In
+course clothing.
+In the

-the early 1950's this volunteer and his or her spouse, for a fee,
+early 1950's this volunteer and his or her spouse, for a fee,

 established only the second cable television service in the state.

-However, they voluntarily provided this service, as well as
+However, they voluntarily provided this service, as well as televisions,

-no cost whatsoever.
+whatsoever.

-local high school, patching plaster, painting, cleaning floors and
+the local high school, patching plaster, painting, cleaning floors and

 making other needed improvements, volunteering one whole year to help